 - 75 % of women in top management positions have experienced sexual harassment at work.

 - 1 in 4 women experience physical and/or sexual violence during pregnancy.

-- 60% of homelessness women cite domestic violence as one of the causes of their homelessness.
+- 60 % of homeless women cite domestic violence as one of the causes of their homelessness.